- Academic Affairs

 You may request partial or complete confidentiality; however, a request for confidentiality may limit the University’s ability to respond.
 The University will take reasonable steps to investigate and respond to a complaint consistent with a request for confidentiality as long as doing so does not prevent the University from responding effectively to a hostile environment and preventing hostile behavior that may be directed toward others.

-Even if you do not wish to identify yourself or pursue an investigation, you should make a report to the Title IX Coordinator who will be able to provide you with information about the campus support services that are available to you and work with you and your school on steps to eliminate the harassment and prevent recurrence.
+Even if you do not wish to identify yourself or pursue an investigation, you should make a report to the Title IX Coordinator, who will provide you with information about the campus support services available to you and work with you and your school on steps to eliminate the harassment and prevent recurrence.
 You may make an anonymous report, but this might limit the University’s ability to respond to the complaint.

 You always may contact the police about filing a criminal complaint.
 Regardless of whether the hostile behavior is part of a criminal investigation or proceeding, the University will conduct its own investigation and take reasonable steps to end the misconduct and prevent recurrences.

 Yes.
 Incidents of Sexual Misconduct involving a member of the campus community that occur off campus should be reported to the Title IX Coordinator.
 Behavior that is threatening, aggressive or violent should be reported to law enforcement in the jurisdiction where the incident occurred, as well as to University Police.
 The University will investigate and take reasonable steps to resolve such complaints to the extent necessary to protect the complainant and prevent harassment directed toward others.

 If you have been accused of Sexual Misconduct, be aware that University policy does not presume an accused individual is responsible for the alleged conduct.
 The University will investigate and take reasonable steps to end the misconduct and prevent recurrences.
-Both the complainant and the respondent have equal opportunity to due process.
+The complainant and the respondent have equal opportunity to due process.